 The basic idea of Impersonation is to launch an external process under a specific user account.
 Instead of having a central Loader Service that is always running, each SDK object is isolated into a separate worker process.
 Each worker process quits as soon as they are not used anymore.

-A huge advantage of Impersonation over the Loader Service is that multiple different users can be impersonated.
+The advantage of Impersonation over the Loader Service is that multiple different users can be impersonated.
 For example, you may have a separate user for each web request.
 Or one dedicated user for each printer paper size.
 This is the only way to change paper size in a thread-safe way.

 The difficulty of this solution is that the username and password must be supplied as parameters by the user of the SDK.
 It is the developer's burden to hide this information in a secure location.
 Those who are uneasy about storing cleartext passwords in the source code are required to encrypt it.
 Fortunately, .NET has a built-in solution.